 LED LCD vs. plasma vs. LCD

-In this television technology trifecta, which comes out on top?
+In television technology trifecta of LED LCD, plasma, and LCD, which comes out on top?
 The subject of countless debates and diatribes, the better question is: which works best?
 Or more precisely, which works best for you?

 When you cut through the hype and the fanboys, each tech has different benefits and costs.
 So to help you figure out which TV is right for your house, let's take a look at each one.

 First, a BIGdisclaimer: any article of this type is, by necessity, going to contain a lot of generalizations.
 In most of the categories below, there are likely one or two exceptions to each rule.
 It's great to find an outlier, but that's just what it is, an outlier.
 The "average" product featuring these technologies is going to perform as listed.

 Second, some terminology.

 Plasma TVs, made by Panasonic, Samsung, and LG, range in size from 42 inches to roughly 65 inches.
 There are some larger models (notably Panasonic's 150-inch), but for most people, they max out at 65 inches.
 Most are "600 Hz" which isn't quite the same as 120 Hz or 240 Hz LCDs (more on them in a moment).
 You can read more about it in What is 600 Hz?